Easy Instant Pot Mashed Potatoes (No Drain)

 - Once the timer sounds, let the potatoes slow-release pressure for about five minutes.
 Then carefully press the steam release valve to release any excess steam and remove the lid off of the instant pot.

-- Use a potato masher to mash the potatoes, add a little bit of butter or milk at a time until the potatoes reach a consistency that you like.
+- Use a potato masher to mash the potatoes, add a little bit of butter or milk until the potatoes reach a consistency that you like.
 Season to taste and serve.

 Notes